MilanCiric/mc01ds/README.md

 Hash tables are simply lookup table where we have pair of key|value.
 Simple idea is to make a table where can be inserted some objects (in basic solution), and in an advanced solution to be put more then we have location, making synonyms with the same key in single linked lists of records.
 Classes that solve this problem are:

-- **HashObj class** - basic auxilary class for hash object where it's remembered key and value information.
+- **HashObj\<T,R\> class** - basic auxilary class for hash object where it's remembered key and value information.
 Functions of this class are:
     - **```void deleteRecord()```**
     - **```HashObj<T, R>& operator= (HashObj<T, R> const& obj)```**
     - **```bool operator==(HashObj<T, R> const& obj)```**